The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 FlixBus buses are equipped with Wi.Fi., power outlets, restrooms and comfortable seats with extra legroom.
 Each bus has an entertainment portal that provides movies, e-books, and games to be enjoyed on the passenger’s own device during the journey.
 Passengers may bring one carry-on bag with a maximum size of 12 x 7 x 16 in (30 x 18 x 41 cm) and 25lbs (11kg) and one checked bag with a maximum size of 20 x 12 x 31 in (51 x 30 x 79 cm) and 50lbs (23kg).
 Passengers may bring one additional checked bag for an additional fee.
 FlixBus allows passengers to bring bikes for an additional fee.
 If the bus is equipped with a bike carrier, then passengers simply book the bike when they book their seat ticket.
 If the bus carrier is full or there is no carrier on the bus, then the bike can be stored in the checked baggage compartment, but the bike must be folded (or dismantled) and stored in a travel bag.
 FlixBus does not allow e-bikes, tandem bikes, or tricycles.
 Although service animals for persons with disabilities are always allowed on the bus, FlixBus does not allow any other animals on board their buses.
 Passengers with limited mobility may store their wheelchair or other mobility devices in the baggage compartment.
 For passengers who plan to travel in their wheelchair, the wheelchair must be less than 30 x 48 in (76 x 121 cm) and scooters must be less than 30 x 30 x 48 inches (76 x 76 x 122 cm).
 Space for passengers traveling in a wheelchair is limited, so booking early is highly recommended.

-Passengers board their bus most frequently from Siena and travel around 1 mile (s) / 1 km from the city center to this bus station.
+Passengers booking this trip most frequently board their buses from Siena and need to travel around 1 mile (1.6 km) from the city center to get to this bus station.

-Passengers traveling this route most often arrive at Rome, Tiburtina Station and need to travel approximately 2 mile (s) / 4 km from the bus station to the city center in Rome.
+Passengers arriving in Rome most often arrive at Rome, Termini and need to travel around 2.1 miles (3.4 km) from this bus station to the city center.

 Here are some other resources that might have the information you need